Getting Around in North America

 Meals in the USA can be quite cheap if you stick to fast food or ethnic cuisine.
 Major cities like New York or LA will offer the complete blend of food ranging from cheap eateries to decent mid-range sit-down restaurants.
 In tiny towns, you can find roadside diners with deep-fried fast food.
 Portions are immensely large.
 Most restaurants (except for some fast food) offer complimentary water and soft drinks, which are often free in bars if bought with alcohol.
 You may expect your final bill to be higher because they add 15-20 percent and local sales tax.
 Cooking your own meals would always be cheaper and allows to save some extra money.

 Food in Canada can be cheap if you prefer street vendors and homemade foods.
 Falafels, hot dogs, pizza slices and doner kebab come for less than 5 USD.
 Food beyond the Arctic Circle is more expensive.
-Supermarkets in major cities can be found everywhere, providing possibilities to cook your own.
-Expect to pay around 57 USD per week than.
+Supermarkets in major cities are omnipresent, providing possibilities to cook your own food.
+Expect to pay around 60 USD per week.

 Accommodation in North America